-Windows, external doors and joinery Repair Category 2 Notes Windows and doors show signs of normal wear and tear and weathering.
+Windows, external doors and joinery

+Repair Category 2 Notes Windows and doors are of age.
+Some double glazed units noted to have misted and condensated and will require futher attention as appropriate.
 We assume replacement windows and/or doors have been installed in line with relevant regulations and guidelines.
 We would point out that we have not tested all windows and doors.